AIXBT Docs

 Category scan

-Filter signals by category.
+Filter intel by category.
 Combine strategically:

 Analysis GoalCategories